Inside Electric Imp’s Powerful Next-generation IDE

 If the device is running a version of the code that isn’t the latest one, but the code is Minimum or later, then the application will be given the chance to defer the upgrade using its polite deployment support.

 Minimum and Current are initially the first deployment made to a Device Group.
 As further deployments are made, Current will always be the most recent deployment, but Minimum will not change until more than ten deployments have been made.
-From that point, Minimum always stays ten deployments behind Current, unless you use impCentral to adjust it upwards.
+From that point, Minimum always stays ten deployments behind Current — unless you use impCentral to adjust it upwards.
 Minimum can never be adjusted downwards.
 If you move Minimum up, afterwards, as new deployments are made, it will again remain unchanged until Current is ten deployments ahead, after which it will always be ten deployments behind Current.

-To use this facility with Development and Test Factory Device Groups, click on the triangle to the right of the ‘Build’ button and select either ‘Build and Force Restart’ or ‘Build and Conditional Restart’:
+To use this facility with Development and Test Zone Device Groups, click on the triangle to the right of the Build and Force Restart button and select Build and Conditional Restart:

 The is a third option on the menu, Build, which will always stage the deployed code without triggering a restart: devices must be restarted manually to receive the deployed code.
 Individual devices can be restarted using the controls in the code editor’s log pane device list:

 Again, if your application code doesn’t support polite deployment, all restarts are de facto forced.
 And forced deployments will always override an application’s own polite deployment support.